awantoch/beemflow/README.md

 > **GitHub Actions for every business process — text-first, AI-native, open-source.**

 BeemFlow is a **workflow protocol, runtime, and global tool registry** for the age of LLM co-workers.

+Define workflows with YAML, JSON, or native code → execute anywhere through CLI, HTTP, or Model Context Protocol (MCP).

+Instantly use thousands of curated MCP servers and LLM tools with zero-config -- just define the workflow, provide secrets, and execute -- complex business workflows in just a few lines of code.

+Generate new workflows with natural language via BeemFlow runtime's MCP server to move even faster.

-Write a single YAML file → run it locally, over REST, or through the Model Context Protocol (MCP).
-The same spec powers the BeemFlow agency, SaaS, and acquisition flywheel—now you can build on it too.
+The same universal protocol powers the BeemFlow agency, SaaS, and acquisition flywheel—now you can build on it too.

+> **BeemFlow: Program the world.**

 ---